EffectOrientedProgramming/book/Chapters/05_Testing.md

 Because of its power and flexibility, you'll probably use `assertTrue` most of the time.
 However, there are numerous other `Assertion`s in the [test library](https://effectorientedprogramming.com/resources/zio/test-assertion-library).

-For this book we've created an abbreviation, so our examples will instead look like this:
+We created an abbreviation for this book, so our examples will instead look like this:

 ```scala 3 mdoc:testzio
 import zio.*